soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 # Defining a project description

-Up until now we've only used `base` and the libraries [included](https://downloads.haskell.org/ghc/9.2.5/docs/html/users_guide/9.2.5-notes.html#included-libraries) with GHC.
-Because of that we didn't really need to do anything fancier than `runghc` to run our program.
-However, we want to start using external libraries which are not included with GHC in our programs.
+Up until now, we've only used `base` and the libraries [included](https://downloads.haskell.org/ghc/9.2.5/docs/html/users_guide/9.2.5-notes.html#included-libraries) with GHC.
+Because of that, we didn't really need to do anything fancier than `runghc` to run our program.
+However, we want to start using external libraries not included with GHC in our programs.

-External packages can be downloaded from [Hackage](https://hackage.haskell.org/) - Haskell's central package archive, [Stackage](https://www.stackage.org/) - a subset of Hackage packages that are known to work together, or even from remote git repositories.
-Usually Haskellers use a **package manager** to download and manage packages for different projects.
+External packages can be downloaded from [Hackage](https://hackage.haskell.org/) - Haskell's central package archive, [Stackage](https://www.stackage.org/) - a subset of Hackage packages known to work together or even from remote git repositories.
+Usually, Haskellers use a **package manager** to download and manage packages for different projects.
 The most popular package managers for Haskell are [cabal](https://cabal.readthedocs.io) and [stack](https://haskellstack.org).